Curriculum, Programs, and Services

 Literacy

-Helping each child develop a love for reading and writing is one of the primary goals at Beach Elementary.
-Whether your child is already an avid reader or reluctant to pick up a book, we have wonderful resources to enhance his or her grasp of the language arts.
+Helping each child develop a love for reading and writing is one of the primary goals in Piedmont.
+Whether your child is already an avid reader or reluctant to pick up a book, we have wonderful resources to enhance their learning of literacy skills.

 Writing Workshop

-Beach Elementary has been using the writing workshop model for more than a decade.
-Each workshop is designed to provide personalized instruction, including mini-lessons on one aspect of the writing craft as well as guided exercises.
+Our elementary school has been using the writing workshop model for more than a decade.
+Each workshop is designed to provide personalized instruction, including brief, highly focused lessons on one aspect of the writing craft as well as guided exercises to develop skills in writing.

-From kindergarten onward, children are encouraged to express themselves with paper and pencil.
+Starting in Kindergarten, children are encouraged to express themselves through writing.
 Each day, we’re amazed by the complexity, beauty and progress we see in our students.

 Reading Workshop